 People of Detroit:

-Robert Rogers was born in 1727 in Dunbarton, New Hampshire.
+Robert Rogers was born in 1727 in Dunbarton, New Hampshire (or in 1731 at Methuen, Massachusetts).
 His father was James Rogers, an early settler of Dunbarton from Ireland.
 He was married to Elizabeth Browne in Portsmouth, New Hampshire.

 In 1755, Rogers was commissioned to form and train a group of rangers.
 The group consisted of 35 volunteers, 15 Royal Americans (a New England military group), and 6 men selected by Rogers.
 The group became known as "Rogers' Rangers", and Rogers became known as the "New England Ranger".